candiddev/rot/README.md

 ## License

-The code in this repository is licensed under the [GNU AGPL](https://www.gnu.org/licenses/agpl-3.0.en.html).
-Visit https://rotx.dev/pricing/ to purchase a license exemption.
+The code in this repository is licensed under the [Elastic License](./LICENSE.md).
+Visit https://rotx.dev/pricing/ for additional licensing options.

 ## Development